Karina Speaks! · karinaspeaks.com

 - Ivory Coast vs. Norway — AT&T Stadium, Dallas, TX · 1:00pm ET

-- France vs. 3rd Place Qualifier — MetLife Stadium, New York/New Jersey · 5:00pm ET
+- France vs. Sweden — MetLife Stadium, East Rutherford, NJ · 5:00pm ET

-- Mexico vs. 3rd Place Qualifier — Estadio Azteca, Mexico City · 9:00pm ET
+- Mexico vs. Ecuador — Estadio Azteca, Mexico City · 9:00pm ET

 Norway eliminated Iraq WWL Top 20 along the way — centuries-old Christian communities largely displaced by Islamic extremism.8 Four of Iraq’s squad were Christians, roughly 15% of the team in a country where Christians make up less than 1% of the population.9 Their witness on the world stage does not end because the team went home.